-A few years after my life turned around, I realized that positive self-judgment could be as disruptive to my peace of mind as negative self-judgment.
+A few years after my life turned around, I realized that positive self-judgment was almost as disruptive to my peace of mind as negative self-judgment.
 Like negative thinking, it prevented me from experiencing the present moment.
 That realization was a major shift for me.
 After I had worked so hard to be successful and to acquire the things that would allow me to view myself in a more positive light, I realized that any judgment is still judgment.

 Anthony De Mello, in his book, The Way to Love, points out that as soon as you have labeled anyone—either positively or negatively—you have lost awareness.
 You can no longer see who he or she is.
 A comment, appearance, or opinion has triggered a reaction in you, and your response has little to do with who the person really is.
 How well do you know them?
 What is going on in their life?
 What reasons do they have for feeling the way they do?

 Even going back to the first century BCE, the Greek philosopher Epictitus observed that it is different to call someone a drunk, as opposed to saying, “This is a person who drinks too much.”
 One is a disparaging label while the other is merely a description.
 Think about your experience about being labeled a “pain patient.”
 It would be more appropriate for the medical profession to consistently use the phrase, “This is a person who is suffering from chronic pain.”

 One century earlier, Lucretius, in his famous poem On the Nature of Things, pointed out that all each person can do in his or her lifetime is to enjoy it, regardless of circumstances.
 The Roman poet and philosopher lived in a time and place of great upheaval and civil war.
 How he figured out what he did is a mystery, but a challenge each of us should consider.